chriscroome/ansible-role-firefox/README.md

     jail: true
 ```

-By default the Firecfor ESR version is not installed since this is provided by Debian.
+By default the Firefox ESR version is not installed since this is provided by Debian.

 The `firefox_editions` list variables are: